 While we are committed to providing Christian education to all families who desire it, funding for tuition assistance leaves gaps in our budget.
 These gaps must be filled by our annual fundraising efforts and donations from current families, alumni, and supporters in our greater community.

 How to Apply

 Shoreline Christian School uses the FACTs Grant & Aid to help assess a family's ability to pay school tuition.
 Start you application with FACTs.

-Priority will be given to complete applications submitted by the due date.
-Late or incomplete applications may not receive full consideration for a tuition assistance award.
+Incomplete applications may not receive full consideration for a tuition assistance award.
 For families requesting a higher level of tuition assistance, a face to face meeting will be required to discuss the request.